Healthcare Provider Directory Access Control

 Healthcare Provider Directory

-A healthcare provider directory is a repository of information (where data is stored and mantained) about healthcare providers.
+A healthcare provider directory is a repository of information (where data is stored and maintained) about healthcare providers.

 FHIR Resources